softaria/math-processor/README.md

 ### Args

-Ags is a json array of SymPy expressions to plot.
+Ags is a JSON array of SymPy expressions to plot.
 We have an array here as some of the plotting functions above require more than one mathematical function.

 ### Params

 Optional parameter.

-Params is a plain key-value pairs formatted as json.
+Params is a plain key-value pairs formatted as JSON.
 They are parsed and passed as the kwargs to corresponding SymPy plotting fucntion (for details: https://docs.sympy.org/latest/modules/plotting.html).
 Its goal to pass all the additional parameters such as required plot size or its resolution.

 ### checkOnly

 Optional parameter.

-If present, the math-processor only checks if the passed arguments are valid and returns json formatted answer instead of the plot itself.
+If present, the math-processor only checks if the passed arguments are valid and returns JSON formatted answer instead of the plot itself.
 Useful when your code wants to know if the plot was generated perfectly or if the plot image is broken because of error.

-If passed, the result will be json as following:
+If passed, the result will be JSON as following:

 ```
 {